 Turn the Schedule into an Estimate & Job

 The 'Create Estimate and Job from Schedule' window will open.
-The top portion will be seeking more information about this potential work.
 Required fields are marked in blue:

 - The Estimate Name will pull from the Schedule Name, but can be changed as needed.